Web3snipe/myguo-frontend/README.md

 ---

-Built with ❤️ for the Base ecosystem and Virtuals Protocol hackathon.
+Built with ❤️ for the Base ecosystem and Virtuals Protocol hackathon.<!-- Update 10 -->